ShenglanFang/CrimeStatisticsWebsite/README.md

 **Default Values:** For certain fields, you might want to set default values.
 For example, the Details attribute in the Crime table could have a default value of "Not provided" if no specific details about the crime are given.

+### Technical challenges
+In the course of our project, we navigated various technical challenges, leading to critical decision-making in two main areas:

+**Adoption of Amazon Web Services (AWS) EC2 (Elastic Compute Cloud):**

+Positive Aspects:

+Scalability: EC2's scalability was pivotal in managing the fluctuating traffic demands of our full-stack application.
+Its ability to dynamically adjust computing resources ensured operational efficiency during varying load conditions.

+Developmental Versatility: EC2's compatibility with diverse development frameworks and programming languages enhanced our ability to build and deploy a range of full-stack application features.

+Enhanced Security: Implementing AWS's comprehensive security measures, including network firewalls and data encryption, significantly bolstered our application's defense against unauthorized access and potential data breaches.

+**Utilization of Flask for Database Interaction:**

+Negative Aspects:

+Runtime Dependency: Our reliance on Flask for database interaction introduced a constant runtime requirement.
+This dependency limited our flexibility in database operations, particularly when these needed to be executed independently of the Flask application or outside web requests.

+Performance Constraints: Utilizing Flask solely for database interactions led to unnecessary performance bottlenecks.
+Exploring more direct or streamlined methods for database connectivity might have offered greater efficiency, especially for straightforward or repetitive database tasks.

+Single Point of Failure: Centralizing database operations through the Flask application exposed our system to heightened risk.
+Any complications within the Flask framework, such as server downtime or bugs, had direct and potentially severe implications on the entirety of our database operations, affecting both the availability and reliability of the application.

+These decisions, both positive and negative, have been instrumental in shaping our understanding of effective and efficient application development, providing valuable lessons for future projects.